 What is System Image Recovery?

-Windows 7 System Image Recovery is one of the repair tools in advanced boot options.
-It allows you to replace everything on the computer with the image file, which contains all the system drives and additional drives as you need.
-That is to say, you can use Windows 7 System Image Recovery to restore a hard disk when computer breaks down and even fail to boot.
+System Image Recovery is one of the advanced boot options in Windows 7.
+It allows you to replace everything on the PC with an image file that contains all the system drives and additional drives as you need.
+That is, you can use Windows 7 System Image Recovery to restore a hard disk when computer breaks down and even fail to boot.

-How to use System Image Recovery to restore a hard disk in Windows 7?
+Use Windows 7 System Image Recovery to restore a hard disk

-How to use system image recovery in Windows 7?
+How to use system image recovery to restore hard drive?
 You should first have a backup image created before the error occurs.
 Otherwise you can only reset windows 7 with installation disc.
 So this tutorial is mainly divided into 2 parts:

 1. How to create a system image in Windows 7?